Livestream/scredis/README.md

   * Subscribe selectively with partial functions
   * Tracked Subscribe and Unsubscribe commands (they return a Future as any other commands)
   * Automatically resubscribes to previously subscribed channels/patterns upon reconnection
-* Serialization and deserialization of command inputs and outputs
+* Customizable serialization and deserialization of command inputs and outputs
 * Fully configurable
   * Akka dispatchers
   * Pipelined write batch size